AlanSosa/Infinite-pew-pew-PC-Version/README.md

 Infinite pew pew requires Visual Studio, XNA and the latest version of .NET framework.

-While Infinite pew pew has the capilibilty to run in a different OS other than Windows, it is required to be ported first with another Framework/Library, there's tons of them over the internet in case you want to try that out.
-[Monogame](http://www.monogame.net/) and [Cocos 2D XNA](http://cocos2dxna.codeplex.com/) will work.
+While Infinite pew pew has the capilibilty to run in a different OS other than Windows, it is required to be ported first with another Framework/Library.
+There's tons of them over the internet, in case you want to try that out use [Monogame](http://www.monogame.net/) or [Cocos 2D XNA](http://cocos2dxna.codeplex.com/).

 Installing XNA for Visual Studio 2010 is straightforward just download Infinite pew pew and will install without problems.